chguiterman/dfoliatR/README.md

 plot_defol(ef_defol)
 ```

-The `plot_defol()` function allows for a color change of the defoliation events with the paramter `col_defol`.
+The `plot_defol()` function allows for a color change of the defoliation events with the parameter `col_defol`.
 The default is "black", but any color can be used by using names (e.g., "red"), color codes (e.g., "#8B4500"), or numeric color indicators (e.g., 3).

 Basic and informative tree-level statistics regarding the sample data and defoliation events can be viewed by
 ```R